Vaccine mandate to kick in for first wave of health workers | WTOP News

 Reese said the vaccine requirement could also make it more difficult for the hospital to fill vacancies.

-In Florida, medical centers find themselves between dueling federal and state vaccination policies.
+In Florida, medical centers find themselves caught between dueling federal and state vaccination policies.
+They could lose federal funding for not adhering to the Biden administration mandate, but could get hit with fines for running afoul of state law.

 Gov. Ron DeSantis, a Republican who has waged a legal campaign against coronavirus mandates, last year signed legislation that forces businesses with vaccine requirements to let workers opt out for medical reasons, religious beliefs, immunity from a previous infection, regular testing or an agreement to wear protective gear.
 Businesses that fail to comply can be fined $10,000 to $50,000 per violation.